rmoneyonline/Symphony-XTS-API/README.md

 # Symphony XTS API

-C# client of the Symphony XTS API developed by Symphony Fintech, a leading technology provider for capital market players with key focus on automated trading, OEMS, market connectivity and cross-asset front-to-back office trading solutions.
+C# client of the Symphony XTS API.
+The XTS API is developed by Symphony Fintech, a leading technology provider for capital market players with key focus on automated trading, OEMS, market connectivity and cross-asset front-to-back office trading solutions.

 ## Requirements
 - .Net Framework 4.5.1 and above